osoml/pid4nfdi/content/publication/2024-pid4nfdi-b/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - PID4NFDI
+- marc

 # Author notes (optional, uncomment line below)
 #author_notes:
-#  - 'e.g. equal contribution'
+- project authorship
+- editor

 # Publication date
 date: '2024-12-20'